Cog-Creators/Red-DiscordBot/docs/red_core_data_statement.rst

 3rd party extensions to Red are able to delete data when this command is used as well, but this is something each extension must implement.
-If a loaded extension does not implmenent this, the user will be informed.
+If a loaded extension does not implemenent this, the user will be informed.

 Additional Notes for Bot Owners and Hosts
 *****************************************